 Structural & practical considerations prior to commencing your project.

-Surveyors and engineers are trained to be able to provide you advice on:
+Our team of Chartered Surveyors and Engineers are trained to be able to provide you support and advice on:

-Often the appointed surveyor will act as the CDM (Construction Design and Management) Co-ordinator as well.
+Often the appointed surveyor will also be appointed to act as the CDM Principle Designer.

 On site Contract administration